HD 89307

 This is an ordinary G-type main-sequence star with a stellar classification of G0V.
 It is chromospherically inactive and appears older than the Sun with a rotation period of 23.7 days.
 The star has about the same mass as the Sun and is 8% larger.
 It is radiating 1.35 times the Sun's luminosity from its photosphere at an effective temperature of 5,950 K.

 Planetary system

 In December 2004, using the radial velocity method, it was found to have a long-period giant planet in orbit around it.
+The parameters of HD 89307 b were updated in 2012, and in 2023 its inclination and true mass were determined via astrometry.